-Alaska boy, 5, found dead after mom left him on trail to seek help
+Boy, 5, found dead after mom left him on trail to seek help

 Searchers found Treat Friday afternoon, and took her off the trail by a helicopter.

-The boy’s body was found later Saturday about 1,000 feet (300 meters) off the trail, troopers said.
+The boy’s body was found later Saturday further up the trail from where his mother was rescued, troopers said.

 Temperatures in the low 40 degrees Fahrenheit (4.5 degrees Celsius) Wednesday evening dipped to lower overnight.
 Light rain, fog and mist persisted from Thursday through Saturday.